Understanding I IDEA (Intersectionality, Inclusion, Diversity, Equity, Anti-Black Racism)

 7:40 - 8:00: Q&A from Audience

-Cancellations must be received by 5:00 pm, 5 business days before the event and must be sent in writing by email to firstname.lastname@example.org.
+Cancellations must be received by 5:00 p.m., 5 business days before the event and must be sent in writing by email to your chapter registrar.
 There will be a 20% administration fee charged for cancellations, subtracted from the refund.
+Please contact firstname.lastname@example.org to cancel your registration.
 Cancellation/refund requests will not be accepted less than 5 business days before the event.
 However, substitutions are welcome.
-Please let us know by 12:00 noon the day before the event of the person you wish to substitute by emailing email@example.com.